nehavittalannam/AI-Projects/WebScraping/README.md

    pip install -r requirements.txt

-3.Create a .env file in the root directory of the project and define your environment variables:
+3. Create a .env file in the root directory of the project and define your environment variables:

 env
 Copy